uplift-delivery/katas/whiteboard/whiteboard-kata.md

 ## The Problem

 We’ve been contracted by a stationery company to simulate writing on a digital whiteboard application with a marker.
 This marker must mimic the way a real marker behaves: it dries out with use, has a limited surface area to write on, and can be replaced when used up.
-The goal is to accurately reflect these behaviors in code so the whiteboard tool can provide a realistic user experience.
+The point of this kata is to provide a larger-than-trivial exercise that can be used to practice TDD.
+A significant portion of the effort will be in determining which tests should be written and, more importantly, written next.

 ---